utz-michael/dbus-d0-smartmeter/README.md

 If you have good luck, just run `install.sh` and the gridmeter appears within the Venus-GUI.

-`current.log` will look like this:
+`/var/log/dbus-d0-smartmeter/current` will look like this:

 ````
 2023-05-31 19:13:16,534 root INFO Starting...